michielbdejong/website/documents/nlnet-grant.md

 ## 0. Lemma

-In this application for NLnet grant, we'll speak about a subcategory of Free and Open Source Software, FOSS.
+In this application for [NLnet](http://nlnet.nl/) grant, we'll speak about a subcategory of Free and Open Source Software, FOSS.
 We'll speak about the ones that provide Internet applications.
-For instance, wordpress, postfix, ejabberd are Free and Open Source Internet Application, FOSIA.
+For instance, [wordpress](http://wordpress.org/), [postfix](http://www.postfix.org/), [ejabberd](http://www.process-one.net/en/ejabberd/) are Free and Open Source Internet Application, FOSIA.

 We'll also speak about people or companies that provide hosting services for these Internet applications.
-For instance, Gandi, OVH, riseup, ecobytes and myself at home with a raspberryPi are Hosting Service Provider, HSP.
+For instance, [Gandi](https://www.gandi.net/), [OVH](https://www.ovh.com/), [riseup](https://riseup.net/), [ecobytes](http://ecobytes.net/about) and myself at home with a [Raspberry Pi](http://www.raspberrypi.org/) are Hosting Service Provider, HSP.

 ## 1. Project plan